Frequently Asked Questions

 It’s the way most schools teach literacy, hoping that with much practice, dyslexic students slowly get better.
 Some do, but they still have trouble with comprehension and speed, which holds them back and stops their confidence.

 We have a track record of achieving results for people with dyslexia including children, teenagers and adults.
 Our success comes through working with you (or your parents) about what you are looking to achieve and developing a structured approach to lead to improvements using your strengths and natural learning styles as a foundation.
-We have many Success Stories from past clients which you can learn about here.
+We have many Dyslexia Success Stories from past clients.

 Do you offer a money-back guarantee for your services?